 Religious Communities at The University of Maine

 We convene a monthly meeting with all leaders and advisors to the different faith groups participating with the University of Maine community.
-The meetings take place in the Student Affairs Conference room located on the upper floor of the Memorial Union.
+The meetings take place in the Memorial Union.

 The following is a listing of the religious communities at the University of Maine

 As a public institution, the University affirms the Constitutional right to the free exercise of religion by all its members.
 The University may not abridge the rights of individuals to believe and worship as they please, nor may it sanction particular forms of religious expression to the exclusion of others.
 The University has, however, an obligation to insure that religious groups using the facilities of the University are willing to abide by those standards and values which apply to all groups.
 Such values are rooted in the University’s commitment to free inquiry, for diversity, and freedom from coercion, and are related to its primary mission of offering an educational environment in which the pursuit of truth and knowledge is honored and affirmed.